Connecting baryon light-front wave functions to quasi-transverse-momentum-dependent correlators in lattice QCD: The QTMD Correlator

-where we are implying the fundamental-representation color indices contracted through the Wilson lines.
-It is represented in Fig. \ref{baryon_lfwf_soft_factor_fig}, and, as we will see in Sec.~\ref{cancel_divs_n_physical_lfwf_sec}, it compensates the divergences arising from the separation of the $ \bar{ n } $-collinear and $ v $-collinear sectors, allowing us to extract the physical three-quark baryon LFWF from the QTMD correlator.
+\end{widetext} We postpone to Sec.~\ref{factor_qtmd_correlator_sec} the definition of the appropriate soft factor, which, as we will see in Sec.~\ref{cancel_divs_n_physical_lfwf_sec}, will compensate the divergences arising from the separation of the $ \bar{ n } $-collinear and $ v $-collinear sectors, allowing us to extract the physical three-quark baryon LFWF from the QTMD correlator.

 Using the scaling relation (\ref{y_scaling}), interactions between volumes around the positions of the quark fields are mediated by propagators of order $ b^{ - 2 } \sim \left( \lambda P^{ + } \right)^{ 2 } $.
 These contributions are not relevant for leading-power (LP) and next-to-leading-power (NLP) calculations.
 Therefore, the LP and NLP functional integral in Eq. (\ref{effective_baryon_qtmd_operator_with_bkg}) factorizes around the positions of the quarks, i.e.,